-Natural oils and ancient times
+Natural oils and ancient times.

 Natural oils were used already in ancient Egypt.
-A scroll from about 1550 BC, named Ebers Papyrus, contain ancient medicinal recipes.
+A scroll from about 1550 BC, named Ebers Papyrus, contains ancient medicinal recipes.
 One of them describes the use of an essential oil.
 Not only health and body care was really important in their culture, but smells, too.
 A pleasant smell indicated a sacred presence for them.
 That’s why most of them used oils for their body on a daily basis, but only priests were allowed to use aromatic oils.
 And who haven’t heard about mummies?
 The most mysterious use of oils.
 In hair care olive oil, almond oil and castor oil was popular.

-We put natural oils in the shade, but not forever
+We put natural oils in the shade, but not forever.

 As decades and centuries passed and technologies became more and more advanced, people rather relied on science and it seemed that traditional solutions became kind of underestimated.
 Some believed that these old style solutions cannot be really effective or give results fast enough.
 Moreover, some said they are for the ones who still believe in fairy tales.
 And all the same, the time has come when more and more people decide to turn back to natural solutions.